Unicritical polynomials over $abc$-fields: from uniform boundedness to dynamical Galois groups: Classification of preperiodic portraits

 Let $K$ be an $abc$-field.
 For a map $\phi \in K[x]$, the ({\bf preperiodic}) {\bf portrait} $\mathscr{P}(\phi, K)$ is the directed graph whose vertices are the elements of $\PrePer(\phi, K)$, with an edge $\alpha \to \beta$ if and only if $\phi(\alpha) = \beta$.
 Following the convention of \cite{Poonen}, we omit from the portrait $\scrP(\phi,K)$ the point at $\infty$, which is a fixed point for every polynomial map.

-Corollary~\ref{cor:strong-ubc} says that for a fixed $abc$-field $K$ for which $\mu_K$ is finite, the number of $K$-rational preperiodic points for $\phi(x) = x^d + c$ is bounded above by a constant depending only on $K$, as long as $c$ is nonzero and, when $K$ is a function field, non-constant; this implies there are finitely many portraits (up to isomorphism) that can be realized as $\scrP(x^d + c, K)$ for some (non-constant) $c \in K^\times$ and $d \ge D_2(K)$, with $D_2(K)$ as in Corollary~\ref{cor:strong-ubc}.
+Corollary~\ref{cor:strong-ubc} says that for a fixed $abc$-field $K$ for which $\mu_K$ is finite, the number of $K$-rational preperiodic points for $\phi(x) = x^d + c$ is bounded above by a constant depending only on $K$, as long as $c$ is nonzero and, when $K$ is a function field, non-constant; when $K$ has characteristic $p > 0$, we further assume that $d \not\equiv 0,1\pmod p$.
+This implies there are finitely many portraits (up to isomorphism) that can be realized as $\scrP(x^d + c, K)$ for some (non-constant) $c \in K^\times$ and $d \ge D_2(K)$, with $D_2(K)$ as in Corollary~\ref{cor:strong-ubc}, and again assuming $d \not\equiv 0,1\pmod p$ in the case $p > 0$.
 In this section, we classify all such portraits for $c \in K^\times$ and for all sufficiently large $d$; specifically, we do so for all $d > D_1(K)$, with $D_1(K)$ as in Theorem~\ref{thm:uniform-bound}.

 Unfortunately, ``classify all such portraits" does not translate to ``provide a finite list containing all such portraits" as in, for example, Poonen's classification result for rational preperiodic points for quadratic polynomials; see \cite[Figure 1]{Poonen}.
 Indeed, there is no finite list that contains all portraits $\scrP(x^d + c, K)$ when we allow both $K$ and $d > D_1(K)$ to vary.
 The fundamental problem is that if $\alpha$ is a nonzero $K$-rational preperiodic point for $\phi(x) = x^d + c$, then so is $\zeta\alpha$ for all $\zeta\in \mu_{K,d}$, as $\phi(\zeta\alpha) = \phi(\alpha)$.
 Thus, as the size of $\mu_{K,d}$ increases, so must the number of $K$-rational preperiodic points for $x^d+ c$ (assuming there are any).
 For example, let $K$ be a number field, let $k := \big|\mu_{K,d}\big|$, and let $\zeta$ be a generator for $\mu_{K,d}$.
 If we take $c := y - y^d$ with $y\in K^\times$, then $y$ is a $K$-rational fixed point for $x^d + c$, and $\zeta^iy$ is a preimage of $y$ for each $i \in\{1,\ldots,k-1\}$, so the portrait $\scrP(x^d + c, K)$ contains the graph illustrated in Figure~\ref{fig:FP}.